igorkasyanchuk/active_storage_validations/README.md

 ### More examples

 - Content type validation using symbols or regex.
-The symbol types must be registered by [`Marcel::EXTENSIONS`](https://github.com/rails/marcel/blob/main/lib/marcel/tables.rb) that's used by this gem to infer the full content type.

 ```ruby
 class User < ApplicationRecord